happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 6/7/2016
+- (4:12) Continuing to look for ways to expedite the web crawling process
 - (3:37) Client-server model with two requests to the server now works, although the Twitter info takes a long time to get, probably due to web crawling.
 Will continue to explore faster methods of finding Twitter links on a venue's url
 - (2:08) Client currently makes two requests to the server; the first request results in the Foursquare data, which, upon being received, causes the client to request the Twitter data
 - (12:07) Currently debugging the POST request made by the client for the Twitter info; steady progress is being made and this should result in faster responses as the server does not have to make as many nested calls for a single request, meaning that the Foursquare data can be returned and then the client can ask the server for Twitter data